In this Article

-This Excel Tutorial demonstrates how to use the Excel OR Function in Excel to test if one or more criteria is true, with formula examples.
+This tutorial demonstrates how to use the Excel OR Function in Excel to test if one or more criteria is true.

 The OR Function Checks whether any conditions are met.
 Returns TRUE or FALSE.

 To use the OR Excel Worksheet Function, select a cell and type:

 (Notice how the formula inputs appear)